aldertzomer/Microbial-Genomics-2021/_episodes/10_Introduction_study.md

 ### How to login

 Follow the instructions at as before.
-The server we will be using has host address [https://cocalc4.science.uu.nl/](https://cocalc4.science.uu.nl/).
-Please login using your webbrowser.
-Click on "New", top left and open a "Linux Terminal".
-Give it an appropriate name so you can find it again later.
+The server we will be using has host address gemini.science.uu.nl.
+Please login using SSH (e.g. putty/mobaxterm/ssh).

 ### Where are the files located